aditya1876/FullStackLearningAssignments/00_MY_UPDATES/ClassNotes/03_0_MongoAndPostgress.md

   * Select Mongodb for VS code extension. (follow the prompts)
   * Enter connection string in extension - mongodb+srv://<user>:<password>@cluster0.8dmyvpo.mongodb.net/

+## Creating a new DB for an app
+* Go to mongoDb extension in VS code
+* Connect to Remote
+* Click on + against the cluster heading
+  * it will open a js file.
+  * Fill the details "DatabaseName"(app name), "CollectionName"(table name) and save it.
+  * Run the js file using the play button at top right.
+  * Wait for 30 secs, you should see the new DB added under the cluster

 # POSTGRESS

 * login/ signup at neon.tech